 All materials required to write the exam, including pencils, erasers and calculators will be supplied.
 No other materials are permitted and all supplied materials must be returned at the end of the exam.

-As the exam is open-book, you will be provided with a tablet containing an electronic version of the study material.
-For instructions on use, see the Tablet User Guide - Document and Tablet User Guide - Video.
+The LLQP exam reference material, published by CISRO, is the only approved reference material allowed for this exam.
+You will be provided with a tablet containing an electronic version of the approved reference material at the exam.
+The use of your course provider’s notes, books or any other resources are NOT permitted.
+For instructions on how to use the tablet, see the Tablet User Guide - Document and Tablet User Guide - Video.

 You must bring original, valid, government-issued photo ID with a signature to the exam.
 Your photo ID must exactly match the name on your exam registration.
 If you do not bring acceptable photo ID with a signature or if the name on your photo ID does not match your exam registration you will not be permitted to write the exam.